Inklingo

 nounB1general

-Choose 'aprecio' to indicate a general feeling of fondness, value, or gratitude for someone's actions or presence.
+Choose 'aprecio' to convey a general positive feeling, fondness, or appreciation for someone's actions or presence, often implying warmth.

 A colorful illustration showing a small child happily presenting a single bright red flower to an adult as a sign of appreciation.